The image shows a still from the animated explainer video for the Kopernikus Projects on their whole.

 Flexible industry for a stable energy supply

-Find out what insights the Augsburg model region offers into the potential for making energy-intensive processes more flexible, how a dual-mode furnace helps balance fluctuations in electricity supply, and how digital applications are enabling factories to align their energy demand with real-time availability.
-Learn more.
+Explore how the model region of Augsburg is providing new insights into the flexibility of energy-intensive processes, how a dual-fuel furnace helps to balance fluctuations in electricity supply, and how digital tools enable factories to align their energy consumption with real-time availability.
+For more, click here.
+Watch the explainer video to learn more about SynErgie.

 THIS IS WORTH KNOWING